lingeringwillx/Crappy_Sims2_Compression/README.md

 ### Resources
 [Niotso Wiki](http://wiki.niotso.org/RefPack): Generic information on the compression used by some old EA games.

-[Explantion of The LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): QFS/Refpack is based on this compression.
+[Explanation of The LZ77/LZSS Compression](https://go-compression.github.io/algorithms/lzss/): QFS/Refpack is based on this compression.

 [Interactive LZ77 Encoder/Decoder](https://go-compression.github.io/interactive/lz/lz/)